 Let’s imagine you want to open your online banking app on your mobile device.
-When you open the app, instead of typing in your username and password you place your finger on your mobile device’s sensor.
-At this point, your device scans your finger to determine if it’s a match to the stored fingerprint.
+When you open the app, instead of typing in your username and password, you place your finger on your mobile device’s sensor.
+At this point, your device scans your finger to determine if it matches the stored fingerprint.
 There are a number of different scanners available to perform this task: from capacitive scanners, which rely on electric waves, to optical scanners, which rely on a visual image of the fingerprint, to ultrasound scanners, which rely on sound waves.

 Perhaps the complexity of tricking a fingerprint sensor is becoming clearer.
 You still need the fingerprint in order to fool the sensor!
 But how do you get one?

-Does it make sense to rely on fingerprints scans for security?
+Does it make sense to rely on fingerprint scans for security?